If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 A 500-word blog post converted to a PDF may get people on your list if you big it up enough.

-But the resulting sense of underwhelming when they open their exciting gift and see something so worthless will create a swift adieu as they unsubscribe.
+However, the resulting sense of underwhelm when they open their exciting gift and see something so worthless will create a swift adieu as they unsubscribe.

 Write, write and write some more